Kleinwachter's conundrum

 Kleinwachter's conundrum refers to a hypothetical which illustrates the difficulties in constructing an income tax that equitably taxes gains from consumption.
 It emphasizes differences among individuals which are beyond their control; specifically, it focuses on differences in working conditions and differences in personal preferences.

 The hypothetical was posed by Friedrich Kleinwächter and popularized by Henry Simons.

 The Conundrum

-Kleinwachter's conundrum imagines two equally salaried employees: an ordinary military officer and a flugeladjutant (a regimental aide-de-camp) to the sovereign.
-First, imagine that the flugeladjutant "receives quarters in the palace, food at the royal table, servants, and horses for sport.
+Kleinwachter's conundrum imagines two equally salaried employees: an ordinary military officer and a flügeladjutant (a regimental aide-de-camp) to the sovereign.
+First, imagine that the flügeladjutant "receives quarters in the palace, food at the royal table, servants, and horses for sport.
 He accompanies the prince to theatre and opera, and, in general, lives royally at no expense to himself and is able to save generously from his salary."
-To complicate this problem, suppose further that the flugeladjutant detests opera and hunting.
+To complicate this problem, suppose further that the flügeladjutant detests opera and hunting.
 How, Kleinwächter asks, can they be equitably taxed?